 Certain of the Company's franchise agreements and leases contain provisions requiring the Company to restore facilities or remove equipment in the event that the franchise or lease agreement is not renewed.
 The Company expects to continually renew its franchise agreements and has concluded that substantially all of the related franchise rights are indefinite lived intangible assets.
 Accordingly, the possibility is remote that the Company would be required to incur significant restoration or removal costs related to these franchise agreements in the foreseeable future.
-Statement of Financial Accounting Standards ("SFAS") No. 143, Accounting for Asset Retirement Obligations - an Interpreteido of FASB Statement No. 143, requires that a liability be recognized for an asset retirement obligation in the period in which it is incurred if a reasonable estimate of fair value can be made.
-The Company also expects to renew many of its lease agreements related obligations but would record an estimate of fair value can be renewed.
-The Company also expects to renew many of its lease agreements, the liabilities related to the removal provisions, where applicable, have been recorded and are not significant to the financial statements.
+Statement of Financial Accounting Standards ("SFAS") No. 143, Accounting for Asset Retirement Obligations, as interpreted by Financial Accounting Standards Board ("FASB") Interpretation ("FIN") No. 47, Accounting for Conditional Asset Retirement Obligations - an Interpretation of FASB Statement No. 143, requires that a liability be recognized for an asset retirement obligation in the period in which it is incurred if a reasonable estimate of fair value can be made.
+The Company has not recorded an estimate for potential franchise related obligations but would record an estimated liability in the unlikely event a franchise agreement containing such a provision were no longer expected to be renewed.
+The Company also expects to renew many of its lease agreements related to the continued operation of its cable business in the franchise areas.
+For the Company's lease agreements, the liabilities related to the removal provisions, where applicable, have been recorded and are not significant to the financial statements.